- Practice Areas

 Guardianships are meant to protect and support the welfare of those who are unable to make their own decisions or manage their own affairs.
 A guardian is a person or organization chosen by the court to manage the affairs of another.

 Guardians are generally used in three circumstances.
 These is the guardianship of an incapacitated elder, the guardianship of a minor, and the guardianship of a developmentally disabled adult.

 Unless there are limitations set forth by the court, a guardian determines who will take care of their ward, how their ward’s finances are handled, where their ward will live, and their ward’s medical treatment.

 A guardian must account for any expenditures made on their ward’s behalf.
 Each year a report must be filed with the court itemizing these and must include an updated personal care plan.

 Any person interested in becoming a guardian may file a petition with the court.
 The court then determines if the person in question is incapacitated and appoints or denies a guardian as needed.

 The court can arrange a limited guardianship for people who are capable of caring for themselves in some circumstances but not in others.

 Consideration is typically granted to people who are cognizant of and sensitive to the needs and wants of the incapacitated person.
 A guardianship is a position of trust and responsibility and should be conferred only on a person of integrity.

 Seeking guardianship can be a complex process.
 It is beneficial to enlist an attorney knowledgeable in Washington guardianship laws like those at Twyford Law Office.
 We have a team of dedicated family law attorneys fully equipped to handle multiple types of guardianship cases.

-When you need highly experienced representation, contact our Seattle guardianship attorneys to schedule a consultation.
+When you need highly experienced representation, contact our Seattle guardianship attorneys to schedule a free consultation.